Jheng-Yu-Chen/WEKA-tools/WekaHome-analytics-filter/README.md

 ## 🔍 Filter Analytics with `analytics-filter.py`

-We provide a helper script `analytics-filter.py` to filter the exported analytics JSON by:
+This is a helper script `analytics-filter.py` to filter the exported analytics JSON by:

 - Kernel version pattern
 - OS name pattern